Skip to main content

 Overview

 The term “Looked after Child” (LAC) refers to a child who is in the care of the Local Authority.
 The term has a specific legal meaning based on the Children Act 1989.
-These children and young people may also be known as a Child in Care, (CIC), although in Somerset, looked after children request is known as Children Looked After to avoid the so called LAC abbreviation.
+These children and young people may also be known as a Child in Care, (CIC), although in Somerset, looked after children request is known as Children Looked After to avoid the so-called LAC abbreviation.

 Children can become looked after at any age from birth up to their 18th birthday.

 They may have been placed in care voluntarily by parents struggling to cope, or by Children’s Social Care who may have intervened because they were identified as being at significant risk of harm, neglect or exploitation.
-Children who have been looked after by a Local Authority for at least 13 weeks since the age of 14 and have left care on or after their 16th birthday are known as Care Leavers up to their 25th birthday and are entitled to additional services and prioritised support.

 Children who are Looked After may be living: